Welcome to Sacred Heart Parish

 Year of St Joseph

 May 1, 2020 – May 1, 2021.
-In the year ahead, the diocese will offer prayers for God’s blessings upon our families (Patron Saint of Husbands, Fathers, and Families), our beloved dead (Patron Saint of a Happy Death), and the special needs of our Diocese (Patron Saint of the Universal Church).
+During this year, the diocese will offer prayers for God’s blessings upon our families (Patron Saint of Husbands, Fathers, and Families), our beloved dead (Patron Saint of a Happy Death), and the special needs of our Diocese (Patron Saint of the Universal Church).
 Several events, prayers, and novenas will be available.
 Follow the Diocesan website at diolc.org for further information and future events.